release-engineers/y/README.md

 poetry install
 ```

-Install with your favorite shell:
+Run with your favorite shell:

 ```bash
 ./bin/y